day8/re-frame/README.md

 ## re-frame

-**re-frame** is a tiny [Reagent] framework for writing [SPAs] using ClojureScript.
+re-frame is a tiny [Reagent] framework for writing [SPAs] using ClojureScript.

 This document proposes a **pattern** for structuring an SPA using ClojureScript and Reagent, and the repo provides a **reference implementation** for one version of this pattern.

-**re-frame** isn't an MVC framework.
+re-frame isn't an MVC framework.
 Instead, it is a functional RACES framework - Reactive-Atom Component Event Subscription (I love the smell of acronym in the morning).

 ### Overview

-The **re-frame** pattern is simple.
+The re-frame pattern is simple.
 So simple, in fact, that the reference implementation in this repo is barely 100 lines of code.

-To build an app using **re-frame**, you:
+To build an app using re-frame, you:
   - design your app's data structure (data layer)
   - write and register subscription functions (query layer)
   - write Reagent component functions  (view layer)